pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes

+- Fixed SharingOptions component in Competency Manager by implementing the missing onUpdatePublicStatus function (2025-03-07)
 - Fixed Vercel deployment issues:
   - Corrected authOptions import path in competency-manager frameworks API route (2025-03-07)
   - Fixed type error in feedback route by using type assertion for rating values (2025-03-07)